neophob/PixelController/README.md

                                           V  [Colorset]
                                        [VISUAL]

+**Exception:** There are two exceptions, if you use the Capture generator or use the OSC Generator (that sends 24bpp data) PixelController switch to the **Pass-though mode**.
+This means no Colorset, Effect and Mixer can be used and the original input data is send to the panels.

 Per default PixelController creates one Visual more than the number of connected Output devices.
 This allows you to play with a non-visible Visual, that can be displayed later.
 All Visuals can be stored (and of course loaded) in a preset.